Colonia del Sacramento is Uruguay's oldest city. Founded in 1680, the historic center is listed as a UNESCO World Heritage Site.

 Owned by two Uruguayan friends, who also run a hostel in Montevideo.
 Also located close to the bus/ferry terminal and old city.

 Things to See & Do

-- Lighthouse – You can climb the lighthouse for a bird's-eye view of town and the river.
+Lighthouse – You can climb the tower for a bird's-eye view of the town and the river.